 The New Markets Tax Credit Program

-The New Markets Tax Credit (NMTC) program, established by Congress in 2000 under Section 45D of the Internal Revenue Code, is designed to stimulate investment in low-income communities by providing a federal tax credit to investors who make qualified equity investments in certified Community Development Entities (CDEs).
-CDEs use those investments to provide below-market financing to businesses and real estate projects in qualifying low-income community census tracts.
+The New Markets Tax Credit (NMTC) program, established under Section 45D of the Internal Revenue Code, provides federal credits to investors that make qualified equity investments (QEIs) in certified Community Development Entities (CDEs).
+A CDE must use substantially all of the QEI proceeds to make qualified low-income community investments (QLICIs), such as qualifying loans or equity investments in businesses operating in low-income communities.

 The NMTC Transaction Structure